ziarehmancui/CUI-Graduate-Handbook-2023/README.md

-# CUI-Graduate-Handbook
+# CUI Graduate Handbook2023
- This repository contains the uptaded Graudate Handbook, various graduate related forms, document templates for synopsis and thesis
+This repository contains theupdateddGraduatee Handbook, various graduate-relatedd forms and document templates for synopsis and thesis.

+## Todo
+* Fix word templates for thesis and synopsis
+* Upload Latex templates for Thesis and synopsis